National Dairy Animal Well-Being Initiative

 Q: How will this work?

-These Principles and Guidelines can provide validation that the various programs that exist meet our obligation to provide appropriate care.
-This would be done by comparing the elements of individual programs against the Principles and Guidelines.
+These Principles and Guidelines provide validation that the various programs that exist meet our obligation to provide appropriate care.
+This is done by comparing the elements of individual programs against the Principles and Guidelines.

-Q: Who is on the Coalition doing this work?
+Q: Who is on the Coalition that did this work?

-A: The Coalition is a broad based group of volunteers from across the country representing every facet of the dairy industry.
-It includes producers, processors, co-ops, allied industry, academics, associations and others.
-More than 60 people have been involved in the work of the National Dairy Animal Well-Being Initiative since late 2005.
-The Coalition is not part of any specific association or organization, but a group that reflects the diversity and strength of the U.S. dairy industry.
+A: The Coalition was a broad-based group of volunteers from across the country who represented every facet of the dairy industry including producers, processors, co-ops, allied industry, academics, associations and others.
+More than 60 people were involved in the work of the National Dairy Animal Well-Being Initiative since late 2005.
+The Coalition was not part of any specific association or organization, but a group that reflected the diversity and strength of the U.S. dairy industry.

 Q: Why is this important?

 A: Animal well-being is increasingly important to our customers and other dairy industry stakeholders who grant us the social license we need to operate.
-Today, dairy animal well-being is not a top of mind consumer concern.
+Today, dairy animal well-being is a top-of-mind consumer concern.
 We want to maintain the level of consumer trust and confidence in dairy producers.

-The Initiative gives you a chance to control your destiny and protect your freedom to operate by demonstrating that the dairy industry is committed to doing the right thing when it comes to animal well-being.
-It also provides you the opportunity to protect your markets and preserve market access by proving your commitment to animal well-being to customers and other stakeholders by participating in an animal well-being program that incorporates the national well-being principles and guidelines.
+The Initiative gives dairy producers a chance to control their destiny and protect their freedom to operate by demonstrating that the dairy industry is committed to doing the right thing when it comes to animal well-being.
+It also provides them the opportunity to protect their markets and preserve market access by proving their commitment to animal well-being to customers and other stakeholders by participating in an animal well-being program that incorporates the national well-being Principles and Guidelines.

-A: There are two ways to get involved today.
-First, be supportive of the work being done by the National Dairy Animal Well-Being Initiative.
-Consider signing the endorsement form that formally indicates your support.
-You can also help us promote the dairy industry’s long standing commitment to animal care by talking about the issue to fellow producers, and others you know in the industry.
-Second, take part in an on-farm animal well-being program that incorporates the well-being principles and guidelines being developed by the Coalition.
+A: You may take part in an on-farm animal well-being program that incorporates the well-being Principles and Guidelines developed by the Coalition.
 Your co-op, association or other market channel partner may already have a program in place.
 If not, encourage them to develop one or consider one that is available on the open market.

 A: We need all producers to demonstrate the dairy industry’s commitment to animal well-being.
-Today, dairy animal well-being is not a top of mind issue for consumers.
+Today, dairy animal well-being is not a top-of-mind issue for consumers.
 We want to provide our customers, policy makers and other stakeholders who grant us the social license to operate, the assurance that we are meeting our ethical obligation to care for our animals.
-If we work together we can protect our freedom to operate by successfully managing this issue.
+By working together we can protect our freedom to operate by successfully managing this issue.

 Q: Isn’t this just giving into the activists?